uber-go/mock/README.md

 ### Package mode

-Package mode works by specifying the package and interface names.
+Package mode works by specifying the package and interface or signature names.
 It is enabled by passing two non-flag arguments: an import path, and a comma-separated list of symbols.